maykar/plex_assistant/README.md

 [Installation](#installation) ｜ [Configuration](#configuration) ｜ [Google Assistant Triggers](#google-assistant-triggers) ｜ [HA Conversation Setup](#home-assistant-conversation-setup) ｜ [Commands](#commands)<br><hr>

 Plex Assistant is a Home Assistant component to allow Google Assistant, Home Assistant's conversation integration, and more to cast Plex media to Google devices and Plex clients.
-You could use this component with anything that can make a service call to HA as well (see the IFTTT and DialogFlow automations below as a starting point).
+You could use this component with anything that can make a service call to HA as well (see the automations in the [Google Assistant trigger guides](](#google-assistant-triggers)) for IFTTT and DialogFlow as a starting point).

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`

-You can use the component's service without IFTTT/DialogFlow to call the commands however you'd like.
+You can use the component's service to call the commands however you'd like.
 Visit the services tab in HA's Developer Tools to test it out.

 ***Music isn't built in yet, only shows and movies at the moment.***